QwertyAdiga/CLI_OddOrEven/README.md

-# CLI_OddOrEven
+OddOrEven game
-CLI version of OddOrEven game
+This game is also called hand cricket